baicheto/SexismDetection_NLP/README.md

-# Sexism Detection in Tweets using LSTMs and Transformers
+# Sexism Detection in Tweets using LSTMs and Transformers (Part 1)

 ## Project Overview